urushiyama/blog-hugo/content/_index.en.md

   <dt>2019</dt>
     <dd>I finished College of Media Arts, Science and Technology, School of Informatics, University of Tsukuba.</dd>
     <dd>I entered Department of Computer Science, Graduate School of Systems and Information Engineering, University of Tsukuba.</dd>
+  <dt>2021</dt>
+    <dd>I will finished Department of Computer Science, Graduate School of Systems and Information Engineering, University of Tsukuba.</dd>
 </dl>